OpenApoc/OpenApoc/README.md

 ### Building on Linux

-(Tested on Ubuntu 16.04 and Mageia 6)
+(Tested on Ubuntu 16.04, Mageia 6 and Fedora 31)

 * On Ubuntu, install the following packages: